Choosing a DNA primer set for Bird Sexing

 What is a primer set?

-A primer set is a set of short DNA sequences used in a process called PCR (Polymerase Chain Reaction) to identify specific parts of a bird’s genome that reveal whether it’s male or female.
-Think of it like a “marker”.
+A primer set is a pair (or trio or more) of short DNA sequences used in a process called PCR (Polymerase Chain Reaction) to define the region of DNA to be amplified.

 • Validate the assay with known male and female birds of that species to ensure a reliable result.